As the DM, you’ll have a special window of options. These allow you to configure the settings of the active campaign.

 Remove Session PERMANENTLY removes the campaign from the PlanarAlly server.
 All data will be unrecoverable.
 USE WITH CAUTION!

 The grid settings offer you the ability to tweak the grid settings or even disable the grid all together.
-These settings are the Campaign defaults that can be overridden in the individual Location Settings.
+These settings are the Campaign defaults and can be overridden in the individual Location Settings.

 Enable or disable the grid.
 This applies to all players as well.